 But, as promised, moving forward I’m going to be sharing monthly reports so we can dive deeper into the every day of running a blogging business.

-I know this might seem a little crazy to you–or perhaps you’re just here for the food (might I recommend these 25 DELICIOUS Spring recipes to hold you over), but let me explain.
+I know this might seem a little crazy to you, but let me explain.

 And they’ve inspired me so much, not only to know what’s possible in the world of blogging as a business, but also with their incredible ideas and generosity in sharing their mistakes and successes along the way.